OpenEnergyDashboard/DesignDocs/routeDocs/README.md

 **Access Requirements**: To update the OED collection in Postman, you'll need to be added to the **OED API** workspace.
 Access can only be granted by current workspace members.

+  1. Export the latest OED API collection from the link above, or pull the latest version from GitHub.
+  2. Use a personal workspace so as not to affect the live OED collection.
-  1. Choose the appropriate folder (or create a new one if needed).
+  3. Choose the appropriate folder (or create a new one if needed).
-  2. Right-click the folder and select **Add Request**.
+  4. Right-click the folder and select **Add Request**.
-  3. Name the request after the API endpoint.
+  5. Name the request after the API endpoint.
-  4. Set the HTTP method, URL, and any required headers.
+  6. Set the HTTP method, URL, and any required headers.
-  5. Add a JSON request body (if applicable).
+  7. Add a JSON request body (if applicable).
-  6. Send the request, then click **Save Response**, and give it a descriptive name.
+  8. Send the request, then click **Save Response**, and give it a descriptive name.
-  7. In the **Documentation** tab, add:
+  9. In the **Documentation** tab, add:

     - The purpose of this request
     - Any query parameters
     - Example request body
     - Example response
-  8. Save the request and commit/export your updated collection; however is appropriate to OED standards.
+  8. Follow the instructions below to contribute your changes to the OED Collection.

+## Contribute to the OED Collection
+**Access Requirements**: To update the OED collection in Postman, you'll need to be added to the **OED API** workspace.
+Access can only be granted by current workspace members.

+	1. Export the latest OED API collection from the link above, or pull the latest version from GitHub.
+ 	2. Use a personal workspace so as not to affect the live OED collection.
+    3. After saving all changes, export as **Collection v2.1 JSON**.
+	4. Add the updated JSON file to the correct location in the git branch.
+ 	5. Open a pull request for review.